roman-tremmel/rtremmel/_posts/2020-09-20-rstatix_package.md

     ## 5     1 disp  4      8          8     2         0 0.044 0.089 ns
     ## 6     1 disp  6      8          3     2         0 0.139 0.139 ns

-which can be easily added to boxplots using ggplot and package `ggsignif`
+then, the results can be easily added to boxplots using ggplot and package `ggsignif`.
+Just add xy-positions to the resulting data.frame using the function `add_xy_position` and add all variables to the `geom_signif` function.

     # get pvalues and add x-y- positions for plotting
     stats <- mtcars %>%